 Tour Amazon Fulfillment Center for great family fun.
 Maybe you live by one.
 Or, if you are taking a road trip, be sure to look up if there is an Amazon warehouse along the way.
 Amazon offers free tours which are fun for the entire family.

 Tour Amazon Fulfillment Center

 When they do reopen, you will have to reserve online in advance for a scheduled day and time.
 They don’t allow walk-ins.
-You will need to tell them your name as it appears on your driver’s license or ID
+You will need to:

+- Tell them your name as it appears on your driver’s license or ID

 You will receive an email confirmation with your tour details.
 We were told to wear close-toed shoes; no sandals, flip flops, etc., and to bring our IDs.
 (They aren’t necessary for children.)
 In addition, they wanted long hair pulled back, no flowing scarves, etc.

 When you go to the Amazon free tour website, you can choose the date and time you want.
 When we were going, in June, we booked a month out.
 At that time, there were many choices of dates and times.
 After registering, we received an email confirmation.

 In the United States, 16 states have free Amazon tours.
 One Canadian province does as well.
 These are the Amazon locations that offer tours:

 - San Bernardino